Not applicable for this jurisdiction.

 The SICLD also recognizes the registration of third parties as registered users of any registered layout-design.

-The owner of a layout design of integrated circuits has the right to give a license to a third party based on a licensing agreement to exploit, and exclude others from exploiting, a layout design integrated circuit under a license agreement.
+The owner of a layout design of integrated circuits has the right to grant a license to a third party based on a licensing agreement to exploit, and exclude others from exploiting, a layout design integrated circuit under a license agreement.

-According to Minister Regulation No. 8 then layout design of integrated circuits license agreement can be duly recorded and the application for recording can be made electronically or in paper format.
-Recording is valid for a duration of five years and can be renewed.
+According to Minister Regulation No. 8 then layout design of integrated circuits license agreement must be duly recorded and the application for recording can be made electronically or in paper format.
+Recording is valid for a duration of 5 (five) years and can be renewed.
 Minister Regulation No. 8 requires that a copy of the license agreement of the layout design of integrated circuits, copy of the registration certificate of layout design of integrated circuits, original power of attorney and proof of payment to be submitted.
 Applicant is also required to provide a statement letter stating that the object of the license agreement is still valid, shall not cause any losses to the national economy interest, shall not inhibit the development of technology and not in conflict with the laws and regulations, morality and public order.

 Under Irish law, topography rights may be held jointly between two or more authors or creators.